Mode and Duration:

 51A System Development

-4. This course can be found on ATRRS under School Code 907A.
-It is taught at the Army Acquisition Center of Excellence (AACoE) on the campus of the University of Alabama at Huntsville (UAH).
+3. This course can be found on ATRRS under School Code701H.
+It is a three-week course taught at the Army Acquisition Center of Excellence (AACoE) on the campus of the University of Alabama at Huntsville (UAH).
 For additional information visit Web site http://asc.army.mil/web/organization/aacoe/.

 ACTIVE, RESERVE AND GUARD OFFICERS: